My name is Charlie Lyne. I am a filmmaker and sometime film critic.

 Selected festivals: Sundance '17 AFI Docs '17Audience Award for Best Short Rotterdam '17 Chicago '17Audience Award for Best Documentary Short True False '17 Hot Docs '17 Sheffield '17 AFI Fest '17 Denver '17Best Documentary Short

-Other awards: Best Documentary Short, Grierson Awards Nominated for Best British Short, BIFA Awards
+Other awards: Best Short, Grierson Awards Best Short, BIFA Awards

 Directed and edited by Charlie Lyne; Based on a story by Caspar Salmon; Produced by Catherine Bray, Anthony Ing and Charlie Lyne; Music by Jeremy Warmsley; Sound mix by Mike Woolley.